a6thmfsin/MediaFire-URL-Download-Seed-Generator/README.md

-# MediaFire-URL-Download-Seed-Generator
+# MediaFire-Redirect-Seed-Tool
-The tool generates a wordlist with seeds to get access to random downloads which can contain some juicy stuff.Just run the tool and it will generate a list of seeds for MediaFire downloads.
-Some are false-positives as the owner could have removed the file/folder.Seedgen made for MediaFire fishing in combination with wfuzz.
+The tool generates a wordlist with seeds which you can fuzz MediaFire with and it will redirect you to random downloads which can contain some juicy stuff.Just run the tool and it will generate a list of seeds for MediaFire downloads.
+Some are false-positives as the owner could have removed the file/folder.
+Seedgen made for MediaFire pishing in combination with wfuzz.
 S is for how many letters/numbers will be generated.
 Range is for how many seeds will be generated.

 Run with: wfuzz -c -v -w seeds.txt --hc=404 https://www.mediafire.com/file/FUZZ (The URL can also be http://www.mediafire.com/download/*SEED*)